Smash Palace: Plot

-Retired international racing driver Al Shaw returns home to take over his late father's car-wrecking yard, "Smash Palace", on the remote North Island Volcanic Plateau.
-Al's French-born wife Jacqui is increasingly unhappy with Al's obsession with cars and refusal to sell the yard, and fears for the future of their daughter Georgie.
+Eight years before the film's events, retired international racing driver Al Shaw returned home to take over his late father's car-wrecking yard, "Smash Palace", on the remote North Island Volcanic Plateau.
+In the present day, Al's French-born wife Jacqui is increasingly unhappy with Al's obsession with cars and refusal to sell the yard, and fears for the future of their seven-year-old daughter Georgie.
+Al spends his days drinking with his policeman friend Ray Foley, whose vintage green Ford he is renovating, and mending cars with Tiny, an older man who is his long-term assistant.
+However, he is a loving and devoted father to Georgie.

-Jacqui begins a relationship with Al's best friend, local police officer Ray Foley.
-When Al finds Jacqui and Ray together, he violently beats and rapes his wife.
+Jacqui becomes closer with Ray after attending a party with him and seeks out his advice on her worsening relationship with Al. Coming back home with Georgie one afternoon, Al finds Jacqui and Ray having a drink together and violently beats and rapes her.
 Jacqui leaves Al, taking Georgie with her.
-Jacqui subsequently takes up a job as a teacher and continues her relationship with Ray.
+Jacqui subsequently takes up a job as a French teacher and continues her relationship with Ray.

-Al can't adjust to the separation and harasses Jacqui in his constant efforts to see his daughter.
+Al cannot adjust to the separation and continuously makes efforts to see his daughter, but Jacqui denies him contact.
+After Al takes Georgie rabbit-shooting without telling Jacqui first, she files to issue a protection order against him.
+Jacqui goes to Tiny for advice.
+He becomes concerned with both parties, feeling that Al should have treated her better but that the restraining order is unnecessary and provocative.

 Al plans to make a racing comeback, and Jacqui forbids Al from taking Georgie to the race.
-In response, he destroys part of Jacqui's house with his tow truck, and is arrested.
-Jacqui subsequently takes out a protection order on Al to prevent him seeing Georgie.
+In response, he destroys part of Jacqui's house with his tow truck and is arrested.
+With Al making no effort to contest it, Jacqui's protection order goes through the court process.